CouncilDataProject/cookiecutter-cdp-deployment/README.md

     -   Preconfigured to deploy all required CDP infrastructure
     -   Preconfigured to run CDP pipelines using GitHub Actions

-To generate a new repository from this template, run:
+To generate a new repository from this template, in a terminal with Python 3.5+ installed, run:

 ```bash
 pip install cookiecutter